Narnia: The Magician's Nephew: Background

 After Walden Media's contract of The Chronicles of Narnia film rights expired in 2011, the C. S. Lewis Company announced in October 2013 that it had agreed with The Mark Gordon Company to adapt the 1953 novel The Silver Chair.
 Mark Gordon and Douglas Gresham, along with Vincent Sieber, the Los Angeles based director of The C. S. Lewis Company, would serve as producers and work with the Mark Gordon Company on developing the script.
 In December 2013, it was announced that David Magee would write the screenplay.
 In July 2014, the official Narnia website allowed the opportunity for fans to suggest names for the Lady of the Green Kirtle, the main antagonist.
 The winning name was to be selected by Gordon and Magee for use in the final script of The Silver Chair.

-The film's producers have called the film a reboot of the fact that the film has a new creative team not associated with those who worked on the previous three films.
+The producers called the film a "reboot" due to the fact that it had a new creative team not associated with those who worked on the previous three films, although it was still a narrative successor to them.
 In August 2016, it was announced that TriStar Pictures and Entertainment One were set to finance and distribute the fourth film with The Mark Gordon Company (which eOne owned) and The C. S. Lewis Company.
 In April 2017, it was announced that Joe Johnston had been hired to direct The Silver Chair.
 During an interview with Red Carpet News TV, Gordon revealed scarce details about the new technologies and setting that would be used for the upcoming film.

 Development

-In October 2018, Netflix and eOne Films made a multi-year deal with the C.S.
+In October 2018, Netflix and eOne made a multi-year deal with the C.S.
 Lewis Company to produce films and TV programs based on The Chronicles of Narnia.

 In July 2023, following the release of Barbie, it was announced that Greta Gerwig had signed a deal with Netflix to write and direct two films based on the book series The Chronicles of Narnia, with Gordon, Douglas Gresham, Amy Pascal, and Sieber serving as producers.
-Producer Amy Pascal said in December 2024 that filming was expected to start in July 2025.
+Pascal said in December 2024 that filming was expected to start in July 2025.
 The Times reported in December 2024 that filming would take place at Shepperton Studios.
-In December 2024, Jason Isaacs revealed that Gerwig was rumored to be adapting The Magician's Nephew for the first film.
+That same month, Jason Isaacs revealed that Gerwig was rumored to be adapting The Magician's Nephew for the first film.

 In March and April 2025, listings from Production Weekly and Production List referred to the production as Narnia: The Magician's Nephew.
 The film was confirmed to be adapting The Magician's Nephew in mid-2025, with the full title being Narnia: The Magician's Nephew.